quixio/template-http-ingestion/README.md

 ## Project Architecture

-### HTTP Ingestion Pipeline
+### HTTP Ingestion and Processing Pipeline

-This is the HTTP-based data ingestion portion of the project:
+This is the HTTP-based data ingestion and processing portion of the project:

 ![img](images/pipeline.png)